navpil/navpil.github.io/gupai/tien-gow/tien-gow-variants.md

 This game was described to me in a letter by one Chinese, a lover of Chinese dominoes, Mr. Min FanXin (闵凡信).
 I’m not sure if this option is common, but I brought it up anyway.

+This variant can be simplified even further by simply dealing 8 tiles for each player and then replenishing the hand from the talon after the trick is taken.
+This way all 32 tiles are played and it is played to 16 tricks

 ## Other variants

 Some Tien Gow variants require a longer description, so special pages are dedicated to them.